LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 > *resposnse:*
 > (2257, 35788)

-In the above example-code, we first used the `fit(..)` method to fit our estimator to the data and secondly the `transform(..)` method to transform our count-matrix to a tf-idf representation.
-These two steps can be combined to achieve the same end result faster by skipping redundant processing.
-This is done through using the `fit_transform(..)` method as shown below, and as mentioned in the note in the previous section:
+In the above example-code, we first used the `fit(..)` method to fit our estimator[^5] to the data and secondly the `transform(..)` method to transform our count-matrix to a `tf` representation.

+#### Calculating *Term Frequency* and *Inverse Term Frequency*

+Another refinement on top of `tf` is to give a lower weight to words that occur across many documents in the corpus and are therefore are less informative than those that occur only in a smaller portion of the corpus.

+This weight reduction is called [tf–idf](https://en.wikipedia.org/wiki/Tf-idf) for “*Term Frequency* times *Inverse Document Frequency*”.
+The calculation of `tf` and `idf` can be combined.
+This is done through using the `fit_transform(..)` method as shown below:

 ```python
 tfidf_transformer = TfidfTransformer()